microsoft/qsharp/katas/content/multi_qubit_gates/index.md

 $$A = \sum_{i=0}^{2^N-1} \sum_{j=0}^{2^N-1} a_{ij} \ket{i}\bra{ j}$$

 Dirac notation is particularly useful for expressing sparse matrices - matrices that have few non-zero elements.
-Indeed, consider the $CNOT$ gate again: it is a $4 \times 4$ matrix described with 16 elements, but its Dirac notation has only 4 terms, one for each non-zero element of the matrix.
+Indeed, consider the $CNOT$ gate again: it's a $4 \times 4$ matrix described with 16 elements, but its Dirac notation has only 4 terms, one for each non-zero element of the matrix.

 With enough practice you'll be able to perform computations in Dirac notation without spelling out all the bra-ket terms explicitly!